 India is an amazing country in which, along with modernity, it is still possible to meet the fulfillment of the traditions and customs of the ancestors.
-It is impossible to fully understand Indian culture without understanding what an Indian woman is.
+It is impossible to fully understand Indian culture without understanding what an Indian mail order bride is.
 There is always some mystery in Indian brides, which is also what makes them so attractive.

 Since ancient times Indians have believed that the beauty of a woman is concentrated in her magnificent body.
 Temple bas-reliefs glorify its smooth lines and graceful movements.
 Fantastic body forms in the understanding of the Indians symbolize health, wealth and a stable life, which for most people in India is just a dream.

 Most modern hot Indian women are distinguished by enviable grace.
 It is very visible.
 Just pay attention to how Indian women walk.
 They are straight, like a string, holding their head high.
 That way they carry their own dignity, trying not to spill it.
 Perhaps the secret of this gait lies in the traditional dress of Indian women - sari.
 It takes time to get used to it and wear it the right away.
 In India, they believe that a sari not only emphasizes the beauty of the female body, but also is able to tell about the character of a woman, about the well-being of her family and, of course, about her taste.

 The image of Sita, Rama’s wife, is considered ideal for an Indian woman.
 She was sweet, friendly, noble and honest.
 She loved her husband with unearthly love, while other men simply did not exist for her.
 Indian woman always keep the house clean, and are good at raising children, cooking, as well as dressing stylishly.